Health Watch - Starting Summer: Summer Foods

 This week on Health Watch, we’ve been talking about the start of the summer season.
 Previously, we talked about safe grilling.
 But summer foods aren’t limited to meats cooked on a grill.
 This is a great season for meeting your nutritional needs.

 Doctors recommend that you eat at least five servings of fruits and vegetables a day, and summer is peak season for many fruits and vegetables.
 Cindy Cunningham, a registered dietitian at UT Southwestern Medical Center, says you can add berries to breakfast cereal, have a salad for lunch and grill summer veggies alongside burgers.

 Fruit makes a delicious, nutritious and easy dessert.
 Just wash, peel and eat.
 Visiting roadside stands or farmers’ markets with your kids is a fun way to get them interested in nutrition.
-They may be more excited about eating food that they have choosen themselves.
+They may be more excited about eating food that they have chosen themselves.